If we don’t do it, it won’t get done

 On Thursday, May 2, we’ll meet to discuss these questions and more.
 We will do so with intention: to create—a la anarcho-socialist LGBTQI+ community newsletters and bulletin boards of the past, classifieds, and personal ads—an ongoing, sustainable community resource sheet, initiated here and with the hope that there is future.

-This is a Pizza Party.
-Food and beverages will be served in abundance.
 The event is free and open to all, with prior registration.

 Gay Revolution Networker, Vol. I No. 2